-- the birth of the employee's child, and to care for the newborn child - the placement with the employee of a child for adoption or foster care, and to care for the newly placed child - to care for the employee's spouse, child, or parent with a serious health condition - a serious health condition that makes the employee unable to perform one or more of the essential functions of their job - any qualifying exigency arising out of the fact that the spouse, or a child, or parent of the employee is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation
+- 4.• the birth of the employee's child, and to care for the newborn child; - 2.• the placement with the employee of a child for adoption or foster care, and to care for the newly placed child; - 3.• to care for the employee's spouse, child, or parent with a serious health condition: and - 4.• because of a serious health condition that makes the employee unable to perform one or more of the essential functions of their job.

+5. because of any qualifying exigency arising out of the fact that the spouse, or a child, or parent of the employee is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation.